avelino/django-routers/README.md

 ## Advanced options

-Settings Variables
+Settings Variables:

 * ROUTERS_READ
-** Declares which server is reading
+* * Declares which server is reading
 * ROUTERS_WRITE
-** Declares which server is written
+* * Declares which server is written
 * ROUTERS_ALLOW_RELATION
-** Declares whether we consulted on more than one database, default is **True**
+* * Declares whether we consulted on more than one database, default is **True**